ylnhari/MLOps-Best-Practices-Code-Snippets/Apache_Airflow_Installation_Guide.md

     nano ~/airflow/airflow.cfg
     ```

-7. **Update airflow.cfg:**: Update the [core] section to use LocalExecutor, edit the dags folder to the proper location and configure the connection to MS SQL Server (ignore MS SQL Server configuration if you are using sqllite):
+7. **Update airflow.cfg:**: Update the [core] section to use 'LocalExecutor' for MS SQL SERVER  else use 'SequentialExecutor' , edit the dags folder to the proper location and configure the connection to MS SQL Server (ignore MS SQL Server configuration if you are using sqllite):
     ```ini
     [core]
-    executor = LocalExecutor
+    executor = <RequiredExecutor>

     dags_folder = /path/to/your/dags